-IV.
-3.1 Meetings with analysts, presentations to analysts, presentations to investors and institutional investors and press conferences shall be announced in advance on the company's website and by means of press releases.
-Provision shall be made for all shareholders to follow these meetings and presentations in real time, for example by means of web casting or telephone lines.
-After the meetings, the presentations shall be posted on the company's website.
+Analyst meetings, analyst presentations, presentations to institutional or other investors and press conferences should be announced in advance on the company's website and by means of press releases.
+Analysts' meetings and presentations to investors should not take place shortly before the publication of the regular financial information.
+All shareholders should be able to follow these meetings and presentations in real time, by means of webcasting, telephone or otherwise.
+After the meetings, the presentations should be posted on the company's website.